lolopss/lolopss/README.md

 ## 👾 Interests

-In my free time, you'll find me diving into video games or getting active with sports, especially gym workouts and bouldering.
+In my free time, you'll find me playing video games or getting active with sports, especially gym workouts and bouldering.

-Feel free to reach out if you have any questions, want to collaborate, or just chat about coding, fractals, games, or anything else!
+Feel free to reach out if you have any questions, or just chat about coding, fractals, games, or anything else!